marshka/ml-20-21/assignment_1/general_feedback.md

     - This video could also be useful: https://www.youtube.com/watch?v=k1at8VukIbw&ab_channel=jbstatistics
     - https://www.youtube.com/watch?v=3eVUPi25nzo&ab_channel=JohnLevendisJohnLevendis

-- The specific hypothesis test you were expected to perform is described in the slides and it should be the one for the regression problem, so not for the classification problem, which is what was done in one of the labs: so if you directly copied from the lab, your solution is not fully correct
+- The specific hypothesis test you were expected to perform is described in the slides and it should be the one for the regression problem, so not for the classification problem, which is what was done in one of the labs: so if you directly copied from the lab, your solution is not correct

     - Some of you did it correctly, but not all you.

     - You were expected to follow the instructions on slide 17-19 here: https://www.icorsi.ch/mod/resource/view.php?id=633928.

+    - Some of you did not pass the correct sequence of values of the sklearn's functions to perform the statistical tests.

 ## Code/programming (not strictly related to our course)